-GBF measures its impact by quantifying the incremental income or cost savings generated for people with low incomes
+GBF measures its impact by quantifying the incremental income or cost savings generated for people from under-served communities

 GBF’s approach is to collect self-reported metrics, confirm impact through surveys, and generate economic value calculations based on the information provided to calculate the long term potential impact of GBF’s investees on low income people.

-GBF’s investees work with supplier networks that average nearly 4,000 micro-suppliers (farmers or artisans) and 180 employees.
+GBF’s investees work with supplier networks more than 4,000 micro-suppliers (farmers or artisans) and 500 employees.

 On a semi-annual basis, we analyze our investees’ social, operational and financial metrics with our financial forecasts to estimate an Economic Rate of Return (ERR).